svelte-society/sveltesociety.dev-legacy/README.md

 ### Where do we go from here?

 The purpose of Svelte Society is to capitalize on the strengths of Svelte by creating a centralized community and a resource for both the seasoned developer and the code newbie just breaking into the scene.
-The aim of Svelte Society is to address Sveltes only drawbacks:
+The aim of Svelte Society is to address Svelte's only drawbacks:

 - The frameworks lack of usage (according to the [State of JavaScript 2019](https://2019.stateofjs.com/front-end-frameworks/svelte/) only 7.8% of respondents had used Svelte.).
 - The lack of tooling (check out our ever growing [cookbook](https://sveltesociety.dev/recipes) and if you have any ideas we would love to hear them).